What is simplicity

 simplicity worksheet

-We created a Simplicity Worksheet to help you work through how to practically practice Simplicity in your life.
+We created a Scripture Worksheet to help you work through how to practically practice of Scripture in your life.

 additional resources